 If you’ve been diagnosed with CTEPH, your healthcare team will determine if PTE surgery is right for you.
 Although PTE is the recommended treatment for CTEPH, not everyone is a candidate.
 Even after PTE surgery, you can still experience CTEPH symptoms.
-It’s important to talk to your doctor about your options.
+Other surgeries such as BPA also exist for patients for whom PTE is not recommended.

 It's important to talk to your doctor about all your available treatment options to determine the one that's best for you.